ppetrovtv/pine_script_docs/source/Strategies.rst

 why an order can be filled only on next tick in forwardtesting and on next bar in backtesting (or later) after strategy calculated.

-As stated above, in backtesting strategy is calculated on bar’s close.
+As stated above, in backtesting strategy is calculated on bar's close.
 The following logic is used to emulate order fills:

 #.
 If opening price of bar is closer to highest price of the same bar,